fool us host

 magician paul wilson.jpg

 “‘Fool Us’ is an excellent showcase for acts that have a solid piece of magic to entertain any audience—whether they win or lose is beside the point.
 Whether the act foils Penn & Teller relates little to how successful the act might be afterward.
 Piff proved that.
 Mac King proves that.
+Some tricks that fool Penn & Teller are shoddy tricks, some tricks that don’t fool them are fantastic for the audience at home and in the theater.
+I’d prefer if fooling Penn & Teller were not the goal, but that’s still an excellent hook to attract viewers.” -Paul Wilson

 Fisher

-penn teller aaron fisher.jpg
+penn Teller aaron fisher.jpg

 Kent

 “The show’s not about winners and losers, but that’s coming from a loser (on the show).
+Why did I do Multiplying Bottles?

 Ammar